 Employees who have no regular place of work (floater) but ordinarily work in the metropolitan area where they live can request reimbursement for daily transportation costs between home and a temporary work site.

-Example 7: Employee does not have a permanent work address that they report to daily.
+Employee does not have a primary work location.
 Employee leaves from home to their first work location, continues to a second work location, and then returns home.